-A doctoral level (PhD) research on the Spatiotemporal distribution of COVID19 virus in Cyprus, at Cyprus University of Technology
+A doctoral level (PhD) research on Human Mobility and Spatiotemporal distribution of COVID19 virus in Cyprus, at Cyprus University of Technology

 Short introduction